Primary

 Set up with the bar at knee height.
 Hinge forward and row to your lower chest or upper abs.
 The Smith bar only moves up and down, so position your feet to allow a natural rowing path.

-Want Smith Machine Row in your program?
+See where Smith Machine Row fits in your weekly plan

 Set Smith bar at low position.